Our clients often ask us about Flutter, wanting to know the following:

 Yet, if your primary focus is the web, and you don’t plan to build mobile apps in the foreseeable future, or the case for your mobile apps is weak, i.e., there will be no reason for the users to use your app regularly, then use the traditional web technologies.

-Secondly, if, based on the arguments above, there is a business justification for using Flutter for the web, then you need to consider the main blockers from the technology perspective.
-First of all, Flutter for web does not support the SEO and discoverability of your website.
-This may not be a big problem for the cases where the website requires login, so the Google bots will not be able to penetrate it no matter what technology is used.
-The other problem is with the application size.
-Flutter for rendering (i.e. generating) the website requires the Flutter engine, which size is about 1.5MB.
+2. The other problem is with the application size.
+Flutter for rendering (i.e. generating) the website requires the Flutter engine, which size is about 1.5MB (CanvasKit renderer).
 In some rare cases, when you need to secure the highest speed of website loading or your website will be loaded in regions with a poor network, then this can become an issue.

-All in all, Flutter for web can be a good choice for your overall strategy, especially if your main cases are handled through mobile applications.
-In those cases, Flutter for web is a great solution.
+All in all, recent additions to the framework make working on web apps significantly easier and allow for more use cases.
+Flutter for web can be a good choice for your overall strategy, especially if your main cases are handled through mobile applications - then Flutter for web is a great solution.
+Flutter for web has been an officially stable product, and the team behind it brings exciting updates in each release.
 Yet, don’t rush with this decision, and make sure you are familiar with the disadvantages of Flutter for web, which were listed above.

 Flutter is taking the market by storm, especially for mobile application development.
-Flutter app development has numerous advantages, including cost efficiency, faster app development, short time-to-market, and ease of organization of a team.
+Flutter app development has numerous advantages, including cost efficiency, faster app development, short time-to-market, and ease of team organization.
 Flutter is becoming a default choice for new, green-field projects, but it can also be used as an Add-to-App with existing applications written in native languages.
+If you are looking for a list of enterprise Flutter app examples, we prepared an article you should check out.